 What about JSON profiles?

 Business as usual!
-You can get the report output as a JSON summary.
+You can get the report output as a JSON or Python dictionary.

 You can use it however you like.
 For example, you can generate and log the data quality snapshot for each model run and save it for future evaluation.
 You can also build a conditional workflow around it: maybe generate an alert or a visual report, for example, if you get a high number of new categorical values for a given feature.